 Immediately prior to this offering, Ares Capital Management LLC will own shares of the Registrant, representing 100% of the common stock outstanding.
-Following the completion of this offering, Ares Capital Management's share ownership is expected to represent approximately 6% of the common stock outstanding.
+Following the completion of this offering, Ares Capital Management's share ownership is expected to represent less than 3% of the common stock outstanding.

-\ Filed herewith.
+^{} Filed herewith.